gentdev/clarity-os/README.md

 ## Using AI (practical)

-Use your AI agent to help you:
+Interact with your AI agent to help you:
 - distil raw input
 - surface assumptions
 - frame decisions
 - propose next actions

-Reusable prompts ("skills") are encouraged for workflows you repeat often.
+Create reusable prompts through skills for jobs you repeat often.

+Extend your AI agent capabilities through MCP integrations.

 ## Guardrails

 - Markdown files are the source of truth
 - AI never edits files autonomously
-- All changes are proposed first
-- Tasks live outside Obsidian

 Enforced via: `_ai/constitution.md`

+We highly advise integrating git for tracking and version control.

 ## License